bspeagle/Pill-Manager/README.md

 ## Overview 🎯

-**Pill Manager** is a Python CLI tool designed to manage ADHD medication distribution between co-parents in split custody arrangements.
+**Pill Manager** is a Python application with both a **90s hacker-themed web dashboard** and **CLI interface** designed to manage ADHD medication distribution between co-parents in split custody arrangements.
 It automatically calculates refill eligibility based on insurance rules (85% threshold), tracks pill distribution, and creates Google Calendar reminders for critical dates.

 **Why This Exists:**
 - Managing Schedule II controlled substances with split custody is complex